linkdotnet/StringBuilder/README.md

 string result = stringBuilder.ToString();
 ```

-There are also smaller helper functions, which enables you to use `ValueStringBuilder` without any instance:
+There are also smaller helper functions, which enable you to use `ValueStringBuilder` without any instance:
 ```csharp
 using LinkDotNet.StringBuilder;